-For Pre-vetted Organization accounts including EPKI and MSSL accounts, which allow the concept of a Local Registration Authority, GlobalSign sets authenticated organizational details in the form of a profile.
+For Organization accounts which allow the concept of a Local Registration Authority, GlobalSign sets authenticated organizational details in the form of a profile.
 Certificates issued within these accounts are populated with data fields from the profile.
-Suitably authenticated account administrators acting in the capacity of a Local Registration Authority are contractually obligated to authenticate individuals affiliated with the organization.
+The Organization is contractually obligated to authenticate individuals affiliated with the organization.